Corey Anderson (cricketer): Other leagues

-Anderson was scheduled to play for Kathmandu Kings XI in the Nepal's topmost franchise T20 league, the Everest Premier League 2020.
-However, the following month the tournament was cancelled due to COVID-19.
+Anderson was scheduled to play for Sylhet Sixer XI in Bangladesh's topmost franchise T20 league, the Bangladesh Premier League.
+However, the following month, the tournament was canceled due to COVID-19.

+In 2019, Anderson was signed by Lahore Qalandars to play in PSL 4.

-After being hampered by injuries over the last several years, Anderson announced his retirement from New Zealand Cricket in December 2020, and his subsequent signing of a three-year contract with the US-based Major League Cricket T20 competition.
-This decision was made with an eye towards eventually representing the US in international competition, as his fiancée is American.
-In June 2021, Anderson was selected in the players' draft ahead of the Minor League Cricket tournament.
+In December 2020, Anderson signed a three-year contract with the US-based Major League Cricket T20 competition.
+In June 2021, he was selected in the players' draft ahead of the Minor League Cricket tournament.

+Personal life

+Anderson's wife, Mary Margaret, is from Dallas, Texas.
+He moved from Auckland to Dallas in 2020.